klen/muffin-oauth/README.rst

 Licensed under a `MIT license`_.

-If you wish to express your appreciation for the role, you are welcome to send a postcard to: ::
+If you wish to express your appreciation for the project, you are welcome to send a postcard to: ::

     Kirill Klenov